qisun724/cse15l-lab-reports/report2.md

 ![Image](StringServerCode.png)

 ![Image](ex1.png)
-* After each use of /add-message in the above screenshot, the main method is called first.
-Then the start method in the Server.java(code not shown; gotten from wavelet repository from lab2) is called using the port given in the command line and StringHandler() object.
+* After each use of /add-message in the above screenshot, the **main** method is called first.
+Then the **start** method in the Server.java(code not shown; gotten from wavelet repository from lab2) is called.
+I am not sure if there are more methods being called in Server.java since I am still unfamiliar with its code.
+Looking at the **StringHandler** class in StringServer.java, I think that everytime I use /add-message, the **handleRequest** method will also be called to actually display what we can see on the webpage.
-* What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-* How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+* When the **main** method is run, it takes a port number as its argument given in the command line.
+Then the **start** method is called given the port number from the command line and a **StringHandler** object.
+I have a field in the **StringHandler** class that is an **ArrayList** of type **String** called strs, which stores the incoming request that comes after `/add-message?s=`.
+There is also a variable of type **String** called result which is used to keep track of what gets displayed on the webpage.
+For the **handleRequest** method in the **StringHandler** class, it takes in an object of type **URI** as its argument.
+* The **ArrayList** strs will be changed where a **String** is added to it everytime after there is an incoming request using /add-message.
+The **String** result will also be changed after every incoming request becuase a new String would be added to **ArrayList** strs as it loops through it and turn it into a formatted **String** to be displayed on the webpage.
+I think everything else stays the same becuase the arguments that they take in doesn't really change.
+For example, the **start** method is still called using the port number and **StringHandler** object.

 If we give it a string input that starts with `#`, it will throw ArrayIndexOutOfBoundsException: Index 1 out of bounds for length 1

 If we give it a string input that contains`%` or `^`, it will throw URISyntaxException.

 ![Image](ex2.png)
-* Which methods in your code are called?
-* What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+* The methods that are being called are the same as described previously for the first example of screenshot.
+The relevant arguments for those methods also stay the same.
+The values of the **ArrayList** strs and **String** result field of the **StringServer** class will also stay the same; they store Strings.
-* How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+* The **ArrayList** strs and the **String** result behave the same as described in previously, but I did notice different and unusal/unexpected outputs for two incoming requests using /add-message.
+For the first one, if we give it a string input that starts with `#`, it will throw ArrayIndexOutOfBoundsException: Index 1 out of bounds for length 1.
+The second request is that if we give it a string input that contains`%` or `^`, it will throw URISyntaxException.